Henry VIII: Public image

 Henry was an intellectual, the first English king with a modern humanist education.
-He read and wrote English, French, and Latin, and owned a large library.
+He read and wrote English, French and Latin, and owned a large library.
 He annotated many books and published one of his own, and he had numerous pamphlets and lectures prepared to support the reformation of the church.
 Richard Sampson's Oratio (1534), for example, was an argument for absolute obedience to the monarchy and claimed that the English church had always been independent of Rome.
-At the popular level, theatre and minstrel troupes funded by the crown travelled around the land to promote the new religious practices; the pope and Catholic priests and monks were mocked as foreign devils, while Henry was hailed as the glorious king of England and as a brave and heroic defender of the true faith.
+At the popular level, theatre and minstrel troupes funded by the crown travelled around the land to promote the new religious practices; the Pope and Catholic priests and monks were mocked as foreign devils, while Henry was hailed as the glorious king of England and as a brave and heroic defender of the true faith.
 Henry worked hard to present an image of unchallengeable authority and irresistible power.

 Henry was a large, well-built athlete, over 6 ft tall, strong, and broad in proportion.
 His athletic activities were more than pastimes; they were political devices that served multiple goals, enhancing his image, impressing foreign emissaries and rulers, and conveying his ability to suppress any rebellion.
 He arranged a jousting tournament at Greenwich in 1517 where he wore gilded armour and gilded horse trappings, and outfits of velvet, satin, and cloth of gold with pearls and jewels.
 It suitably impressed foreign ambassadors, one of whom wrote home that "the wealth and civilisation of the world are here, and those who call the English barbarians appear to me to render themselves such".
 Henry finally retired from jousting in 1536 after a heavy fall from his horse left him unconscious for two hours, but he continued to sponsor two lavish tournaments a year.
 He then started gaining weight and lost the trim, athletic figure that had made him so handsome, and his courtiers began dressing in heavily padded clothes to emulate and flatter him.
-His health rapidly declined near the end of his reign.
+His health declined rapidly near the end of his reign.